phillipchan1/process-and-test/README.md

 ```

 ## Developing
 This project leverages gulp and mocha.
-Source files are located in `/src` and tests are located in `test`.
+Source files are located in `/src` and tests are located in `/test`.

 1. Download dependencies: `npm init`
 2. Run compiler `gulp`